NYPL/metadata-documentation/dc/criteria.md

 - On the collection's **Overview** tab, collection has the **Status: Approved**
 - On the collection's **Rights and use** tab, the **Suppress from website** option is unchecked
 - At least one item in the collection has met all the criteria outlined in the [Items](#items) criteria
-- A few days have passed since the above criteria have been met to allow for indexing
+- A few minutes have passed since the above criteria have been met to allow for indexing

 ## Containers
 - On the container's **Overview** tab, container has the **Status: Approved**